open-contracting/extension_registry/README.md

 This file has one version (or release) of an extension per row.
 The row order has no effect, but alphabetical order is maintained for easier scanning and change tracking.

 A version of an extension can be either 'live' or 'frozen'.
-A 'live' version is continously updated at the same URL; for example, an author publishes an extension on GitHub, and continously updates the default branch.
-A 'frozen' version is published once at a given URL and never updated; for example, an author tags a commit and releases that version of the extension.
-An extension can have both 'live' and 'frozen' versions.
+A live version is continously updated at the same URL; for example, an author publishes an extension on GitHub, and continously updates the default branch.
+A frozen version is published once at a given URL and never updated; for example, an author tags a commit and releases that version of the extension.
+An extension can have both live and frozen versions.

 The CSV columns are: